Speech Pathology Programs in Nebraska - NE

 Aspiring Speech-Language Pathologists should develop a thorough background English, foreign languages, psychology, communications, and biology in their last two years of high school.
 These classes will give them a strong foundation for the classes they will take as undergraduates, and help them build the necessary verbal communication, collaborative, writing, and scientific reasoning capabilities.

 When students are ready to begin their four-year college curriculum, they should look for programs accredited by the American Speech-Language-Hearing Association's Council For Clinical Certification (CFCC), which determines whether programs are preparing their students adequately for the National Examination for Speech-Language Pathology and Audiology (Praxis Exam).

 Students should choose a school that will give them a strong sense of the speech pathology or communication disorders field, provide them with opportunities for personal and professional growth, and allow them access to speech-language-hearing labs.
 They should also consider universities that will allow them to study abroad with their majors, which is especially beneficial if they plan to work with non-native English speakers.

 In this state Speech-Language Pathologists are required to have a Master's degree from one of the ASHA-approved online or campus based Nebraska speech pathology graduate programs.
-These degrees focus more on issues within speech pathology, and allow students to combine their theory classes with their professional practicum.
+These degree programs focus more on issues within speech pathology, and allow students to combine their theory classes with their professional practicum.